Is it a draw at the marine exhibition? (7)

 'draw' becomes 'tug' (tugging is a kind of drawing).

-'the marine exhibition?' becomes 'boat' (I am not sure about this - if you are sure you should give a lot more credence to this answer).
+'the marine exhibition?' becomes 'boat' (I can't justify this - if you can you should believe this answer much more).

 'tug'+'boat'='TUGBOAT'